Ecstatica: Development

 Initially developer Andrew Spencer Studios consisted of just Andrew Spencer himself, who spent years single-handedly creating the game engine used by Ecstatica.
 The team expanded to two people for the remainder of development: Spencer and film animation expert Alain Maindron.

 The game uses a unique type of ellipsoid graphics to display characters.
 Each character is made of ellipsoids approximating different parts of the body.
-The environments, such as the trees and the shrubs, are also constructed in ellipsoids.
+Some elements of the environments, such as the trees and the shrubs, are also constructed in ellipsoids.
 This gave the game a unique aesthetic, as it looked much less angular than other more conventional polygon-based games at the time.
 Andrew Spencer explained, "The main advantage is the organic-looking characters.
 Triangles tend to make hard, robotic-looking figures, whereas ellipsoids can be used to create more rounded, human alternatives.
 Ellipsoids can also be more efficient because you can make a much better looking character out of fewer shapes."

+The game has been improved during Ecstatica II development, with some important fixes like better tank controls and high resolution pre-render backgrounds at 640x480.
+This version also introduced some graphical glitches in some pre-render background and software rendering.

 Reception

+James V. Trunzo reviewed Ecstatica in White Wolf Inphobia #55 (May, 1995), rating it a 2 out of 5 and stated that "The world of Ecstatica is indeed surrealistic.
+That much has been achieved.
+And as noted, there's a very cool story lurking somewhere behind the unplayable interface, but I'm giving up on finishing it."

 Computer Gaming World nominated Ecstatica as its 1994 "Adventure of the Year", although it lost to Relentless: Twinsen's Adventure.
 The editors wrote of Ecstatica, "The offbeat characters and unusual storyline mesh with the racy humor to form an adventure of a different feather."
 In 1996, GamesMaster ranked the game 69th on their "Top 100 Games of All Time."